 You can use exclusive offers to increase revenue by sending special discounts to people who join your email list.
-You can also provide freebies and discounts to certain groups of customers, like veterans or teachers.
+You can also provide freebies to specific groups of customers, like veterans or teachers.

 Implement a Tiered Loyalty Program

-This makes your most loyal supporters feel like VIPs, which may increase their spending.
+This type of loyalty program makes your most loyal supporters feel like VIPs, which may increase their spending.
 Consumers are willing to pay up to 20% more if they know the company will give them special treatment.

-A tiered loyalty program also gives the rest of your customers something to aspire to.
-If they know that they’re working toward a higher tier status with every purchase, they may feel more motivated to spend money.
+A tiered loyalty program also gives the rest of your customers something to aim for.
+They may feel more motivated to spend money if they know that they’re working toward a higher tier status with every purchase.

 One company that uses this strategy with great success is Sephora.
 They have a loyalty program with three different ranks based on spending.
-People in the highest tier who spend $1,000 or more per year receive exclusive benefits like early access to product launches and seasonal 20% off savings events.
+People in the highest tier who spend $1,000 or more per year receive exclusive benefits like early access to products and seasonal 20% off savings events.

 If you provide valuable rewards that your customers want, they’ll feel inclined to spend more money to rise through the ranks and score extra perks.
-This will increase both your revenue and customer engagement simultaneously.
+So a loyalty program will increase both your revenue and customer engagement simultaneously.